Configuration of Modbus Meters

 Reg

-The reg parameter defines the decimal position of the Modbus register to be read.
-Refer to the documentation of the meter or device.
+The reg parameter defines the decimal position of the Modbus register to read.
+Refer to the meter or device documentation.

-Here is an example for a thermal meter where the heat and cold energy indices are read.
+Here is an example for a thermal meter where the heat and cold energy indexes are retrieved.

 reg